MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/downloadcollection-removeitem.md

 ## <a name="remarks"></a>Commenti

-Se è in corso il download rappresentato da *ItemId* , questo metodo annulla il download.
+Se il download rappresentato da *itemID* è in corso, questo metodo annulla il download.

 ## <a name="requirements"></a>Requisiti